WordPress/openverse/documentation/projects/proposals/nuxt_3_migration/20230608-implementation_plan_nuxt_3_migration.md

 some components if they need extensive code changes anyway, or if the behavior within them changes significantly and the `script setup` simplifies the component.
-The decision whether to convert components to `script setup` would be at the discretion of the PR implementer, but e should not refactor for refactoring's sake alone, after all.
+The decision whether to convert components to `script setup` would be at the discretion of the PR implementer, but we should not refactor for refactoring's sake alone, after all.

 #### Testing